Want the perfect workout program?

 Note: If your efforts are mainly for fat loss, that just comes down to eating a slight caloric deficit.
 But it’s important to also attempt progressive overload so that you minimize muscle loss during your deficit.

 Absolutely.
-You can alter the exercises, rep ranges & loads, and total workout volume.
+You can alter the exercises, rep ranges & loads, and total volume in your work schedule.
 You’ll have to use your best judgement on this.

 Prepare to maximize your strength with our exclusive 13-week strength training program.
 3, 4, and 5 day per week programming options.